andrewlji/cSCC_multimodal/README.md

 # cSCC_multimodal
-Analysis scripts for cSCC scRNA-seq and ST analysis
+Analysis scripts for cSCC scRNA-seq and ST analysis from Ji et al., Cell 2020.

 SCC_create_seurat_object_from_counts.R
 - Creates Seurat object from counts and metadata tables uploaded in GEO GSE144240